spotinst/help/src/docs/faqs/README.md

   <div style="padding-left:16px">

   You may get one of these error messages when you're trying to import VMs to Elastigroup:

-  * <code>Failed to import virtual machine.
-Could not retrieve custom image.</code>
+*   `Failed to import virtual machine.
+Could not retrieve custom image.`
-  * <code>The create/import has failed.
-The storage account https://`<storage-account>` that was defined for the boot diagnostic preferences was not found.”</code>
+*   `The create/import has failed.
+The storage account https://{storage-account} that was defined for the boot diagnostic preferences was not found.”`

 This can happen when the image or storage account does not exist in the Azure portal.
 Elastigroup validates the resources configured in the VM before importing to make sure the import process will not fail.

 **Failed to import virtual machine**

 One of the resources checked is the image, which is taken from the VM JSON configuration file.

 If you get the `Failed to import virtual machine.
 Could not retrieve custom image.` message, it means that Elastigroup couldn't find the custom image configured.